darshandv/Music-Management-System/README.md

 # Music-Management-System
-A website developed using django for music management (On build)
+A website developed using django for music management.
+It supports songs, playlist, album and artist features